rabbitmq/rabbitmq-website/versioned_docs/version-3.13/oauth2-examples-entra-id/index.md

 * Have an account in https://portal.azure.com.
 * Docker
 * Openssl
-* `git clone https://github.com/rabbitmq/rabbitmq-oauth2-tutorial`.
-This github repository contains all the configuration files and scripts used on this example.
+* A local clone of a [GitHub repository](https://github.com/rabbitmq/rabbitmq-oauth2-tutorial) that contains all the configuration files and scripts used on this example

 ## Register your app